 2. Tie On The Preferred Fishing Lure

-Make sure the lure isn’t a small Crappie jig or micro lure too.
+Make sure the lure isn’t a small crappie jig or micro lure too.
 If you want to throw those, you should use spinning tackle instead.
 The one you should tie on should vary greatly depending on what line you have set up on the reel as well as what fish species you are fishing for.
-For common fish like Smallmouth and Largemouth Bass, the amount of tackle available for you to use is just staggering on the high end.
+For common fish like smallmouth and largemouth bass, the amount of tackle available for you to use is just staggering on the high end.
+Try not to overthink it.
+Select one and move on.

 That’s right.
 That sounds complex, doesn’t it?
 Try not to concern yourself too much.
-It does have to happen but once you get the hang of it you can have another one tied on and be in the water again in less than 30 seconds.
+It does have to happen but once you get the hang of it you can have another one tied on and be in the water again in less than thirty seconds.
+That is why professional bass fishermen that compete at the pro level like to carry multiple rods and reels.
+Its for this reason.
+Its more time wetting lines.

 3. Adjust The Reel’s Braking System